 ABC NewsBy DANIEL MANZO and EMILY SHAPIRO, ABC News

-(NEW YORK) — Tropical Storm Isaias is racing up the East Coast Tuesday morning, battering multiple states with heavy rain and rough winds.
+(NEW YORK) — Tropical Storm Isaias is racing up the East Coast, battering New Jersey, New York and Pennsylvania with heavy rain and rough winds.

-There have already been at least 16 reported tornadoes from North Carolina to New Jersey.
+There have already been at least 16 reported tornadoes including in North Carolina and New Jersey.

 A tornado watch is in effect in Philadelphia and New York City and the tornado threat will soon expand into New England.